This document describes the design concepts of Akka Cluster.

 leader for the cluster can be determined.
 There is no

 leader election process, the

 leader can always be recognised deterministically by any node whenever there is gossip convergence.
-The leader is only a role, any node can be the leader and it can change between convergence rounds.
+The leader is just a role, any node can be the leader and it can change between convergence rounds.
 The

-leader is the first node in sorted order that is able to take the leadership role, where the preferred member states for a
+leader is simply the first node in sorted order that is able to take the leadership role, where the preferred member states for a

 leaving (see the Membership Lifecycle section below for more information about member states).